 I wrapped up in my new wardrobe staple, the Cheltenham Willow Herringbone coat.
 It’s classic, smart, and elegant and has some soft feminine colour flecks in the tweed too.
 I love the Joules classic fit ladies shirts; I have several in my wardrobe.
-Keeping with the autumn theme I decided on the Lucie Cream stag shirt.
-It’s impeccably tailored and has a neat, flattering fit.
+Keeping with the autumn theme I decided on a cream shirt.

 For boots I was torn between my wellies or my Chelsea boots.
 I have had Joules classic Chelsea boots for the last two years and they have barely a scuff so they withstand a lot.
 I decided then to take these Westbourne rose gold leather Chelsea boots on their first outing as I knew they would withstand the elements, and mainly because they are rose gold and stunning!